The Only Way (2004 film)

 The Only Way is a 2004 American film about a school shooting directed by David Zimmerman III and Levi Obery.
-The film is loosely based on the April 20, 1999 tragedy at Columbine High School.
+The film is loosely based on the Columbine High School massacre.
 The film was shot on location in Metamora, Illinois, Washington, Illinois, Pekin, Illinois, and Peoria, Illinois with Metamora Township High School, the same high school from which the film's directors graduated, serving as the principal location.

 Plot

 Devon Browning (Billy Kearney) is a bullied outcast who has a family member dead, causing him to be depressed.
-As a result, He shoots up his school, killing his bullies and his date, Jamie (Victoria Corwin), before he is arrested.
+As a result, he shoots up his school, killing his bullies and his date, Jamie (Victoria Corwin), before he is arrested.